-We want you to get the most out of your studies and offer a variety of services and support to develop your academic skills and career prospects.
+We want you to get the most out of your studies and offer a variety of services and support to develop your academic skills.

 Academic skills workshops